Minsk: Economy

 Minsk is the economic capital of Belarus.
-It has developed industrial and services sectors which serve the needs not only of the city, but of the entire nation.
-Minsk's contributions form nearly 46% of Belarusian budget.
-According to 2010 results, Minsk paid 15 trillion BYR to state budget while the whole income from all other regions was 20 trillion BYR.
-In the period January 2013 to October 2013, 70.6% of taxes in the budget of Minsk were paid by non-state enterprises, 26.3% by state enterprises, and 1.8% by individual entrepreneurs.
-Among the top 10 taxpayers were five oil and gas companies (including two Gazprom's and one Lukoil's subsidiaries), two mobile network operators (MTS and A1), two companies producing alcoholic beverages (Minsk-Kristall and Minsk grape wines factory) and one producer of tobacco goods.
+It has developed industrial and service sectors that serve the needs not only of the city but of the entire country.
+The city generates nearly 46 per cent of the Belarusian state budget.
+According to the results for 2010, Minsk contributed 15 trillion BYR to the state budget, while the total income from all other regions amounted to 20 trillion BYR.
+Between January and October 2013, 70.6 per cent of the taxes paid into the Minsk budget came from non-state enterprises, 26.3 per cent from state-owned enterprises, and 1.8 per cent from individual entrepreneurs.
+The ten largest taxpayers included five oil and gas companies (among them two subsidiaries of Gazprom and one of Lukoil), two mobile network operators (MTS and A1), two producers of alcoholic beverages (Minsk‑Kristall and the Minsk grape wine factory), and one tobacco manufacturer.

 In 2012, Gross Regional Product of Minsk was formed mainly by industry (26.4%), wholesale (19.9%), transportation and communications (12.3%), retail (8.6%) and construction (5.8%).

 The GRP of Minsk measured in Belarusian rubles was 55 billion (€20 billion) or around 1/3 of the GDP of Belarus.

 Minsk city has highest salaries in Belarus.
 As of December 2023 average gross salary in Minsk was 3,240 BYN per month (~ US$1,000).

 There are more than 400 travel agencies in Minsk, about a quarter of them provide agent activity, and most of them are tour operators.